godotengine/godot-docs/tutorials/3d/spatial_material.rst

 .. image:: img/spatial_material17.png

 Rim size depends on roughness, and there is a special parameter to specify how it must be colored.
-If *Tint* is 0, the color of the light is used for the rim.
-If *Tint* is 1, then the albedo of the material is used.
+If *Tint* is ``0``, the color of the light is used for the rim.
+If *Tint* is ``1``, then the albedo of the material is used.
 Using intermediate values generally works best.

 Clearcoat
 ~~~~~~~~~

-The *Clearcoat* parameter is used mostly to add a secondary pass of transparent
+The *Clearcoat* parameter is used to add a secondary pass of transparent coat
-coat to the material.
+to the material.
 This is common in car paint and toys.
-In practice, it's a smaller specular blob added on top of the existing material.
+In practice, it's a
+smaller specular blob added on top of the existing material.

 Anisotropy
 ~~~~~~~~~~

-Changes the shape of the specular blow and aligns it to tangent space.
+This changes the shape of the specular blob and aligns it to tangent space.
-Anisotropy is commonly used with hair, or to make materials such as brushed aluminium more realistic.
+Anisotropy is commonly used with hair, or to make materials such as brushed aluminum more realistic.
 It works especially well when combined with flowmaps.

 .. image:: img/spatial_material18.png

 Ambient Occlusion
 ~~~~~~~~~~~~~~~~~~

 It is possible to specify a baked ambient occlusion map.
-This map affects
+This map affects how
-how much ambient light reaches each surface of the object (it does not affect
+much ambient light reaches each surface of the object (it does not affect direct
-direct light by default).
-While it is possible to use
+light by default).
+While it is possible to use Screen-Space Ambient Occlusion
-Screen-Space Ambient Occlusion (SSAO) to generate ambient occlusion,
+(SSAO) to generate ambient occlusion, nothing beats the quality of a well-baked
-nothing will beat the quality of a well-baked AO map.
+AO map.
 It is recommended to bake ambient occlusion whenever possible.

 .. image:: img/spatial_material19.png

 Depth
 ~~~~~

-Setting a depth map to a material produces a ray-marched search to emulate the proper displacement of cavities along the view direction.
+Setting a depth map on a material produces a ray-marched search to emulate the proper displacement of cavities along the view direction.
 This is not real added geometry, but an illusion of depth.
 It may not work for complex objects, but it produces a realistic depth effect for textures.
 For best results, *Depth* should be used together with normal mapping.

 .. image:: img/spatial_material20.png

 Subsurface Scattering
 ~~~~~~~~~~~~~~~~~~~~~

-This effect emulates light that goes beneath an object's surface,
+This effect emulates light that penetrates an object's surface, is scattered,
-is scattered, and then comes out.
-It is useful to create realistic skin,
+and then comes out.
+It is useful to create realistic skin, marble, colored
-marble, colored liquids, …
+liquids, etc.

 .. image:: img/spatial_material21.png